elifesciences/builder/docs/local-project-development.md

 start, stop and delete the VM using the `limactl` tool.

-You can further customise the machine by setting lima configuration values in `projects/elife.yaml` under the `lima:` key, including remapping ports (particularly below port 1024) to your host, setting RAM and CPUs, and other bahaviours (such as forcing architecture).
+You can further customise the machine by setting lima configuration values in `projects/elife.yaml` under the `lima:` key, including remapping ports (particularly below port 1024) to your host, setting RAM and CPUs, and other bahaviours (such as forcing architecture or activating rosetta functionality on AppleSilicon macos).
 See lima documentation for more details.

+# Working with formula branches in Vagrant or lima

+Project formulas are cloned to the local `./cloned-projects` directory and become shared directories within Vagrant or lima VMs.

+Changes to formulas including their branches are available immediately.

+You can switch or create branches locally, then apply the formula inside Vagrant with `sudo salt-call state.highstate` or from outside with `vagrant provision`.